long36708/unbuild/README.md

 Automatically check for various build issues such as potential **missing** and **unused** [dependencies](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#dependencies) and fail CI.

 CLI output also includes output size and exports for quick inspection.

+## Documentation

+- [Dependencies Overview](./docs/dependency-overview.md) - Overview of project dependencies and their roles
+- [Detailed Dependencies](./docs/dependencies.md) - Comprehensive list of all dependencies with versions and descriptions
+- [API Usage](./docs/api-usage.md) - Detailed usage of third-party APIs in the project

 ## Usage